ivanrichmond/hello/README.md

 ## Technical Debt
 1. Put /admin under admin privs, so that only someone logged in as an admin can get to it.
 2. `<Admin>` has several components directly out of Semantic UI.
 Pull these out and put them under wrappers, then use the wrappers, so that I can be almost totally independent of SUI.
-That way, if I decide to change CSS libraries, I can easily change just these libraries.
+That way, if I decide to change CSS libraries, I can easily change just these libraries. **PARTIALLY DONE**
+    a.
+Simple ones are wrapped.
+    b.
+SUI components that have sub-components, like Form, are trickier, because they need subcomponents wrapped, like Form.Input --> AppForm.Input.

 ### React Router 6